MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/admin-overview/admin-overview.md

 When you [buy an Office 365 business plan](https://go.microsoft.com/fwlink/?linkid=856886), we give you a special account that has admin permissions.
 This account is called an admin account.

-With this account you can access the admin center to manage your business: add users, manage your subscription, reset passwords, and more.
+With this account you can access the Microsoft 365 admin center to manage your business: add users, manage your subscription, reset passwords, and more.
 Try it!

 ::: moniker range="o365-worldwide"